ngraczykowski/iris-root/universal-data-source/README.md

 ]
 ```
 Field agent_feature_input contains agents input data, for example: NameFeatureInput or
 LocationFeatureInput.
-Because of custom type of data put in a field of type google.protobuf.Any
+Because of custom data type put in a field of type google.protobuf.Any
 issues occur while using tools like grpc url or grpc ui.